Gateway Commercial Finance

 For many business owners, family and friends are a common source of capital.
 That’s especially true for start-ups, who may not have many other options.
 Your family and friends may be willing to overlook issues that banks or investors would object to, such as credit issues, lack of business history, and even lack of a business plan.

 However, taking loans from family and friends can often be more trouble than it’s worth.
-Your family and friends may not understand the distinction between a lender and an investor and may feel that they should have input and control in your business.
+Your family and friends may not understand the distinction between a lender and an investor and may feel they should have input and control over your business.
 If you take loans from multiple family members, your family get-togethers could devolve into group discussions about your business leadership.

 Your family and friends could very well be a good source of capital.
 However, do your research and due diligence before moving forward.
 If there’s any chance that the agreement could spoil your relationships, you may want to exhaust all other options before you take money from family members.